dumberjs/dumber-module-loader/README.md

-# @dumber/loader
+# dumber-amd-loader

-A minimum AMD module loader, designed to work with the [dumber bundler](https://github.com/huochunpeng/dumber-bundler).
+A minimum AMD module loader, designed to work with the [dumber](https://github.com/huochunpeng/dumber).

-* Partial AMD implementation, just enough for bundled app to work in browser, bu still can load dynamic module from remote url at runtime.
+* Partial AMD implementation, just enough for bundled app to work in browser, but still can load dynamic module from remote url at runtime.
 * Mimic Node.js module resolving behavior so dumber bundler can do less work.

 * [ ] two namespace: '' (default) and 'vendor' (for npm packages).